Below you’ll find answer to questions that we are asked the most about the Mr Andrews Online Creative Computing Curriculum.

 The evidence to support this judgement can be assembled over the course of the key stage and need not be an onerous burden: as a child demonstrates their mastery of part of the curriculum the statement could be ‘ticked off’, with evidence of this achievement forming part of the child’s computing portfolio or blog.
 It’s likely that many pupils will assemble a lot of evidence for some statements and less for others, but some evidence of mastering each element should suffice to demonstrate meeting the expectations of the attainment targets.’

 Computing in the national curriculum – A guide for primary teachers

 What devices do we need to run these projects?

 The projects have been designed to run on *iOS devices (iPads 2 and above), iPad Minis, iPad Airs and iPad Pros).
 However the projects can be adapted to be used with Android devices.
 Samsung and Acer tablets operating with 1.3GHz quad core processors and above are recommend.
 The minimum version of the operating system we recommend is 4.0.1

 Budget Android tablets are not recommended as functionality, sound and image quality can be of a poor standard.
 These might include the Hudl or the Lenovo tablets and other budget tablets.

 *From September 2018 the scheme will be available for web based tool (accessed on desktop, laptops, Chromebook etc)

 Which apps do I need?

 There are a core number of apps which are required for the projects.
-Many of the apps are free.
-Once you’ve joined Mr Andrews Online, in the Teachers’ Area, you’ll have access to App Guide, which includes a list of apps and a guide on how to use each app.
+Many of the apps are free or are available online.
+Once you’ve joined Mr Andrews Online, in the Teachers’ Area, you’ll have access to App Guide, which includes a list of apps and online tools and a guide on how to use each app.
 It is recommended that your IT technician sets up your devices prior to starting the projects and that they are tested first.